Oregon’s Opportunity to Recycle Act requires property managers of multifamily communities with 5+ units to:

 - recycling guides for new resident move-in packets — available in seven languages,

 - easy-to-read recycling stickers for bins and signs for enclosures,

 - presentations, trainings, and events for residents of multifamily communities,

 - and more!

-Sign up for our quarterly e-newsletter today to receive hints, tips and reminders for property managers, staff, and residents.
-Content can be shared, copied, and inserted into your own community newsletters.
+Sign up for our quarterly e-newsletter to receive hints, tips and reminders for property managers, staff and residents.
+Content can be shared, copied and inserted into your own community newsletters.

 Tips for Success

-- Ensure garbage, mixed recycling, and glass recycling are available on-site (studies show for best results, place all three containers together).
+- Ensure garbage, recycling and glass are available on-site (studies show for best results, place all three containers together).

 - “Right-size your service” — make sure you have enough container space (no overflow), but not too much (consistently empty space adds to your costs).